jarun/nnn/README.md

     # fish
     ls -ltr (cat /home/user/.nnncp)

-An alias may be handy:
+An alias may be handy, e.g. when you want to copy selection at the _run a command_ prompt:

     alias ncp='cat /home/user/.nnncp'